JackJ30/arena/README.md

 You must explicitly initialize the arena with a size.
 You should pick an amount which your program will never reach, but this arena will still work if you exceed it.

 ## Todo
- - asan
+ - goofy ahh scope based cleanup macros for temp/scratch
  - better tests
- - goofy ahh scope based cleanup macros for temp/scratch
- - per thread scratch
+ - asan poisoning
  - data structures (dynamic array, pointer stable dynamic array (non continous), hash trie)
  - debug allocation tracking

+ Possible improvement - thread safe scratch sytem that automatically returns scratch arenas depending if they are "in use" or not (could potentially solve the conflicting arena problem and not force each thread to initialize scratch)